Prianshu-git/Project-Manager-agent-with-Portia-SDK/README.md

 ## Comments

-Plan Builder tends to fail unexpectedly,tried everything including plan_builder_v2 but the StepsError is consistent and out of reach
+->Plan Builder tends to fail unexpectedly,tried everything including plan_builder_v2 but the StepsError is consistent and out of reach
-There might be some issue with Google ai api langchain handling in  Portia sdk
+->There might be some issue with Google ai api langchain handling in  Portia sdk ->The project is structured in a way which allows adding more validations and user check through the workflow(suggested contribution can be addding checks and editor for tailoring the final doc,issue or message that gets pushed)
+->A replit like UI would best suit the project workflow

 Youtube Link- https://youtu.be/oaoOMTh1uUM